What is Average Handle Time (AHT)?

 Additional Average Handle Time (AHT) Resources

 - Hit the AHT Sweet Spot: Calculating average handle time is essential to call center optimization.
-However, just measuring AHT is not enough, companies must also find the optimal balance between total number of calls to the center, number of calls handled per agent, and average handle time.
-Our contact center sweet spot analysis digs into how individual metrics impact efficiency and effectiveness on a holistic level.
-Mapping these metrics together, companies can plot an area we call the sweet spot—where the costs of doing business positively align to outcomes and drive desired customer behaviors.
+However, just measuring AHT is not enough, effective average handle time analysis requires companies to find the optimal balance between total number of calls to the center, number of calls handled per agent, and average handle time.
+When looking at the time an agent requires to solve customers problems, mapping all relevant metrics together allows companies to determine an area we call the AHT sweet spot—where the costs of doing business positively align to outcomes and drive desired customer behaviors.

-- 5 Customer Experience Metrics to Track: Here are five key metrics to measure in order to optimize customer interactions and customer service: First Contact Resolution (FCR), Average Handle Time (AHT), Net Promoter Score (NPS), Customer Effort Score (CES), and customer satisfaction score.
-Of course, tracking these metrics is just the start, but by keeping these key performance indicators top of mind, you can ensure your contact center operations team stays focused on agent training and improving amount of time they spend on a call, which in turn will help increase customer satisfaction and loyalty.
+- 5 Customer Experience Metrics to Track: Here are five key metrics to measure in order to optimize customer interactions and customer service: First Contact Resolution (FCR), Average Handle Time (AHT), Net Promoter Score (NPS), Customer Effort Score (CES), and customer satisfaction score (CSAT).
+Of course, tracking these metrics is just the start, but by keeping these key performance indicators top of mind, you can ensure your contact center operations team stays focused on agent training and improving amount of time they spend on a variety of call types, which in turn will help increase customer satisfaction and loyalty.
 In this article, learn about 5 customer experience metrics to track, and why they are so important.